esphome/esphome-docs/components/light/rp2040_pio_led_strip.rst

-ESP32 RMT LED Strip
+PICO PIO LED Strip
 ===================

 .. seo::
     :description: Instructions for setting up addressable lights like NEOPIXEL on an RP2040 using the PIO peripheral.
     :image: color_lens.svg

-This is a component using the ESP32 RMT peripheral to drive most addressable LED strips.
+This is a component using the RP2040 PIO peripheral to drive most addressable LED strips.

 .. code-block:: yaml